-1.5 Are these actions within the bounds of scientific recommendations?
+1.6 Are these actions within the bounds of scientific recommendations?

 The SSC reviewed SEDAR 59 (2020) during their April 2020 meeting and found that the assessment addressed the terms of reference appropriately, was conducted using the best scientific information available, is adequate for determining stock status and supporting fishing level recommendations, and the methods to address uncertainty were consistent with expectations and available information.
-The SSC recommended revising the OFL based on projections under a fishing mortality rate that would produce maximum sustainable yield (F = F{MSY}) and applied the ABC control rule to recommend the ABC for greater amberjack.
+The SSC recommended revising the OFL based on projections under a fishing mortality rate that would produce maximum sustainable yield (F = FMSY) and applied the ABC control rule to recommend the ABC for greater amberjack.
 These recommendations were updated to account for additional projections from the Southeast Fisheries Science Center (SEFSC) that applied management from 2022 through 2026 (Table 1.5.1).
 Discards were projected as separate values from the landings shown in Table 1.5.1.

 When developing options for ACLs, years for annual ABCs were considered to apply to the start of the non-calendar fishing year used for greater amberjack (March-February).
-For example, the

-2022 ABC from Table 1.5.1 would be used to define the ACL for the March 2022-February 2023 fishing year.
+For example, the 2022 ABC from Table 1.5.1 would be used to define the ACL for the March 2022-February 2023 fishing year.

-Table 1.5.1.
-South Atlantic greater amberjack overfishing limit (OFL) and acceptable biological catch (ABC) recommendations, in pounds whole weight (lbs ww), based on projections from SEDAR 59 (2020).
+Table 2.1.1.1.
+South Atlantic greater amberjack OFL and ABC recommendations, in pounds whole weight (lbs ww), based on projections from SEDAR 59 (2020).
 The assessment and these projections use recreational data calibrated to the MRIP FES.